EmilRamsvik/Digital-Garden/content/Working/Working.md

 - You are always replaceable.
 -  In a work-to rule action (the French call it *greve du zele*), employees begin doing their jobs by meticulously observing every one of the rules and regulations and performing only the duties stated in their job descriptions
 - There are too many titles, but still not enough.
+- When employes are let go, the process is being noticed not only by the employees terminated but those still in the building.
+This is important.